Monterey | Lot 355

 Just one month later, Schwartz sold 5003 to Adam Levine, the noted classic sports car enthusiast, Maroon 5 front man, and panelist on NBC’s hit TV show, The Voice.
 Given Mr. Levine’s well-known love for actually driving his cars as they were originally intended, 5003 received a comprehensive service at Gran Touring Classics in Long Beach, including attention to the braking, cooling, electrical, fuel, and ignition systems, plus carburetor tuning.
 Over $9,000 USD in invoices for this work are on file.

 As now offered for sale, this Lusso features a splendid black over red leather color combination, enhanced by a tidy set of Borrani wire wheels.
+In July of 2021, this exemplary Lusso was successfully certified by Ferrari Classiche as a numbers-matching example retaining its original engine, gearbox, differential and body.
 5003 is accompanied by service invoices, copies of previous Italian ACI registrations, tools, original jack, books, and a spare Borrani wheel.

 The Ferrari 250 GT/L Berlinetta, Lusso is without a doubt one of the most successful and visually arresting grand touring cars ever built.
 The apogee of the 250 GT platform’s mechanical development, the model further benefits from a sporting exterior that is among the most acclaimed designs of all time.
-Very attractively presented, with a well-preserved professional restoration, this wonderful and rare Lusso is a truly exciting find, offering a stellar opportunity for the most discerning and astute Ferrari collectors.
+Recently certified by Ferrari Classiche, with a well-preserved professional restoration, this wonderful and rare Lusso is a truly exciting find, offering a stellar opportunity for the most discerning and astute Ferrari collectors.